SobhanDash/Lucky-Birthday/README.md

 # Lucky-Birthday
- A JS app for finding whter your birthday is lucky or not
+ A JS and CLI app for finding wheter your birthday is lucky or not.